dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-1.md

-# BLOG 1
+# Test Automation With Robot Framework

-As a test automation engineer, I've had an awareness of [Robot Framework](http://robotframework.org/) for some time, but have never explored it's capabilities.
+As a test automation engineer, I've had an awareness of [Robot Framework](http://robotframework.org/) for some time, but I have never explored it's capabilities.
 Until now.

 I recently decided to spend a little time familiarizing myself with Robot Framework's capabilities, and that's what I want to cover in this series of posts.